ReidP31/Project3-Renewable-Energy/README.md

 For this project, we used machine learning to predict the difference between a state's energy demand and its renewable energy production 1, 5, and 10 years from the present.

-### Questions:

-* How renewable energy production will change in the US by state?

-* Predict a state's ability to meet its Energy Consumption needs with Renewable Energy Production.

 ## Analysis